 Linden Alexander

 As an LGBTQ+ person today, it’s easy to feel like everything is unraveling while you’re just trying to hold it together.
-If you’re exploring your identity, coming out or transitioning, or struggling to cope in an increasingly hostile world, it can feel overwhelming and hopeless.
-You might be questioning who you are, what you want, or your relationships.
-Maybe you’re carrying shame, fear, or doubt, hiding parts of yourself to please others or to stay safe.
-When these common problems go unspoken and unsupported, the end result can be anxiety, depression, and isolation.
-You don’t have to face it alone.
-I'm Linden (they/he), a Philadelphia-based Licensed Clinical Social Worker specializing in in LGBTQ+ issues and gender-affirming therapy.
-I provide a safe, judgment-free space for my clients to seek relief, clarity, and a more authentic life.
+If you’re exploring your identity, coming out or transitioning, or struggling to cope in an increasingly hostile world, it’s a lot to carry on your own.
+You might be questioning who you are or what you want.
+Maybe you’re carrying shame, fear, or doubt.
+You may feel stuck in an endless loop of negative thoughts and overwhelming emotions, "numbed out," or unable to engage fully in your life.
+If that sounds familiar, you're in the right place.
+I'm Linden, a Philadelphia-based Licensed Clinical Social Worker specializing in LGBTQ+ issues and gender-affirming therapy.
+I provide a judgment-free space for my clients to seek relief from their symptoms and a more authentic life.
 As a queer and trans therapist, I’m familiar with the challenges you may be facing.
-I earned a Master of Social Work from the University of Pennsylvania in 2006 and have held a clinical license since 2014.
-Over the years, I've supported individuals living with medical, mental health, and substance use concerns as a clinician and supervisor.
-I have a decade of experience working with LGBTQ+ adults and people living with HIV/AIDS.

 Get to know me